steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/01_Explore_Your_Environment/README.md

 Of course, the CIO decided that it <i>has</i> to be cloud-native and run on Kubernetes.
 You have been transferred from EasyTravel to Sock Shop and named the application lead, with the responsibility to make this new business technically successful.

-- A important factor in the success of cloud-native and microservices initiatives is the ability to get <i>observability</i>.
+- An important factor in the success of cloud-native and microservices initiatives is the ability to get <i>observability</i>.
 - You have been using Dynatrace to provide 360 degrees insights on EasyTravel, the company flagship application.
 But EasyTravel is a monolithic app that has only been recently lifted and shifted to run in containers.
 - Sock Shop is a very different beast.
 It's designed to be cloud-native.
 Your Dynatrace account exec told you Dynatrace works with cloud-native.
 Well, it's time to give it a shot! :metal: